 Trijicon makes damned tough sights and optics.
 From the legendary ACOG that has adorned hundreds of thousands of our military’s rifles to such new and rugged innovations as the SRO and MRO red dot sights.

-Continuing their history of innovation and making bomb-proof sighting solutions, their HD XR sights are some of the best they have ever produced.
+Continuing their history of innovation and making indestructible sighting solutions, their HD XR sights are some of the best they have ever produced.

 A thin front post with a tritium insert, surrounded by an eye-jabbing ultra-fluorescent ring for maximum pickup in any light paired with a generously wide u-shaped rear notch, that notch being flanked by two subdued tritium dots.